 During Earth Science Week!

-A key goal of Earth Science Week (October 12–18) is to raise public awareness of the geosciences and their value to society.
+A key goal of Earth Science Week (the second full week in October) is to raise public awareness of the geosciences and their value to society.
 If we are to reach that goal, no sector of the public is more important than elected representatives at local, state, and national levels.
 With that in mind, AGI's Government Affairs Advisory Committee encourages all geoscientists to take time this week to contact their representatives with the message that the geosciences deserve their support and that geoscience information and analysis are a critical input into the decisionmaking process on issues relating to the environment, resources, and natural hazards.

 The American Geosciences Institute (AGI) initiated Earth Science Week in 1998, the institute's 50th anniversary, as a way to achieve its mission to educate people about Earth, the earth sciences and the importance of earth scientists' work in solving the challenges we face as the planet changes.
-AGI has acted as a clearinghouse of information for schools, museums, state geological surveys, businesses, colleges and universities, libraries and the many organizations running events in their communities during Oct.
-12–18 for highlighting the earth sciences.
-A list of activities and supporting organizations, along with an Earth Science Week press release, can be found at www.earthsciweek.org/.
+AGI acts as a clearinghouse of information for schools, museums, state geological surveys, businesses, colleges and universities, libraries, and the many organizations running events highlighting the earth sciences in their communities over the course of Earth Science Week.
+Learn more at www.earthsciweek.org/.

 Example Letter to Member of Congress